spotify2tidal/spotify_to_tidal/readme.md

 Usage
 ----
-To synchronize all of your Spotify playlists with your Tidal account run the following from the project root directory
+To synchronize all of your Spotify playlists with your Tidal account run the following from the project root directory Windows ignores python module paths by default, but you can run them using `python3 -m spotify_to_tidal`

 ```bash
 spotify_to_tidal